aljuniorr/Telco-Customer-Churn/README.md

 **For more details, you can refer to the Jupyter Notebook file.**

 ---
-FYI, this project is presented in Indonesian..
+FYI, this project is presented in Indonesian.
 If you have any questions, suggestions, feedback, or any other inquiries, please feel free to contact me via email at muhamad.aljunior18@gmail.com.

 ---
 © 2023 Muhamad Al Junior